How to Estimate Parylene Coating Costs

 - The amount of masking that will be required for your project.

-As always, the most effective way to prevent coating failures is to ensure you’re working with an experienced Parylene coating provider.
+As always, the most effective way to prevent coating failures is to ensure you’re working with an experienced Parylene coating provider, like Diamond-MT.

 To learn more about how to keep parylene costs low, download our whitepaper: